e107inc/e107/README.md

   password: 'TEST-ACCOUNT-PASS'
 ```

-## Manual Acceptance Tests
+## Manual Test Deployment

-If you do not have a cPanel account that meets the requirements, you can run acceptance tests manually.
+If you do not have a cPanel account that meets the requirements, you can deploy tests manually.

 ### Configuration